bryan21o/Capst_Projects/Language Model/README.md

 - Evaluate model performance using appropriate metrics.
 - Analyze model outputs and identify strengths and limitations.
 - Document your approach and results clearly.
+[Project was deleted from previous PC.
+Had to restart.]